paucablop/chemotools/get-started/datasets.md

 ---
-title: Datasets
+title: Explore Our Exciting Datasets
 layout: default
 parent: Get Started
 nav_order: 3
 ---

-# __Datasets__
+# 🚀 Discover Our Unique Datasets 📊

-The ```chemotools``` package includes a number of datasets that can be used to test the package and to learn how to use it.
-The datasets are stored in the ```chemotools.datasets``` module and can be accessed using loading functions.
-The available datasets are:
+Welcome to the world of data exploration!
+Our ```chemotools``` package offers a treasure trove of datasets that will not only help you test the package but also serve as an exciting playground for your learning journey.
+These captivating datasets are tucked away in the ```chemotools.datasets``` module and can be easily unleashed using loading functions.
+Let's dive into the adventure:

-- The Fermentation Dataset, which contains spectra collected during a fermentation process.
+- 🍷 **The [Fermentation Dataset: A Journey into Biochemistry](#🍷-the-fermentation-dataset-a-journey-into-biochemistry-🧪)**: Immerse yourself in the world of fermentation with this dataset containing mesmerizing spectra collected during a unique fermentation process.

-- The Coffee Dataset, which contains spectra collected from different coffee samples.
+- ☕ **The [the Coffee Dataset: A Global Coffee Journey](#☕-the-coffee-dataset-a-global-coffee-journey-🌍)**: Savor the flavors of the world with this dataset, featuring spectra from diverse coffee samples sourced from different countries.

-## The Fermentation Dataset
+## 🍷 The Fermentation Dataset: A Journey into Biochemistry 🧪

-The Fermentation Dataset contains spectra collected during a fermentation process.
-The spectra are collected using attenuated total reflectance Fourier transform infrared spectroscopy (ATR-FTIR).
-The Fermentation Dataset consists of two sets of spectra, a training set and a test set.
-A representation of the fermentation setup is shown in the figure below.
+The Fermentation Dataset takes you on a thrilling ride through the art of fermentation.
+These spectra were meticulously gathered using attenuated total reflectance Fourier transform infrared spectroscopy (ATR-FTIR).
+The dataset comprises two sets of spectra: a training set and a test set.
+Take a peek at the enchanting fermentation setup in the image below:

 ![Fermentation setup](./figures/fermentation_setup.png)

-More information about the Fermentation Dataset can be found in the following publications:
+For those curious minds, you can find more about the Fermentation Dataset in these fascinating publications:

-- Cabaneros Lopez, P., Abeykoon Udugama, I., Thomsen, S.T. et al. __Transforming data to information: A parallel hybrid model for real-time state estimation in lignocellulosic ethanol fermentation.__ 2, 118 (2021).
-Biotechnology and Bioengineering https://doi.org/10.1002/bit.27586.
+- Cabaneros Lopez, P., Abeykoon Udugama, I., Thomsen, S.T., et al. 📘 [Transforming data to information: A parallel hybrid model for real-time state estimation in lignocellulosic ethanol fermentation](https://doi.org/10.1002/bit.27586).

-- Cabaneros Lopez, P., Abeykoon Udugama, I., Thomsen, S.T. et al. __Towards a digital twin: a hybrid data-driven and mechanistic digital shadow to forecast the evolution of lignocellulosic fermentation.__ Biofuels, Bioproducs and Biorefining 5, 14 (2020). https://doi.org/10.1002/bbb.2108.
+- Cabaneros Lopez, P., Abeykoon Udugama, I., Thomsen, S.T., et al. 📙 [Towards a digital twin: a hybrid data-driven and mechanistic digital shadow to forecast the evolution of lignocellulosic fermentation](https://doi.org/10.1002/bbb.2108).

-- Cabaneros Lopez, P., Abeykoon Udugama, I., Thomsen, S.T. et al. __Promoting the co-utilisation of glucose and xylose in lignocellulosic ethanol fermentations using a data-driven feed-back controller.__ Biotechnol Biofuels 13, 190 (2020). https://doi.org/10.1186/s13068-020-01829-2
+- Cabaneros Lopez, P., Abeykoon Udugama, I., Thomsen, S.T., et al. 📗 [Promoting the co-utilisation of glucose and xylose in lignocellulosic ethanol fermentations using a data-driven feed-back controller](https://doi.org/10.1186/s13068-020-01829-2).

-##### __THE TRAIN SET__
+#### 📚 THE TRAIN SET: Start Your Training Adventure

-The train set consists of 21 synthetic spectra and their reference glucose concentrations measured by high-performance liquid chromatography (HPLC).
+The train set boasts 21 synthetic spectra paired with their reference glucose concentrations, measured by high-performance liquid chromatography (HPLC).
+Ready to embark on your training journey?
+You can load the train set with a single command:

-The train set can be loaded using the ```load_fermentation_train``` function:

 ```python
 from chemotools.datasets import load_fermentation_train